An explanation of Mondrian's oeuvre by Michael Sciam

 Pier and Ocean 5, 1915 with Diagram

-Inside the second square we see a vertical segment divided by two horizontal segments that extend beyond the boundary of the square to the right and left.
-These two signs tell us that unity is opening up to duality.
-The unitary synthesis achieved for an instant in the lower square in the form of the equivalence of opposites is again broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.
+The unitary synthesis achieved in the lower square in the form of a perfect balance between opposites (Mondrian used to say “equivalence of opposites”) is broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.

 Broadway Boogie Woogie